 Grapefruit and Pomegranate Mimosa – Oh, how I love the pomegranate mimosa.
 I think that the flavor would help to balance out the tartness of the grapefruit in this version from Annette Joseph Style.
 My favorite brunch location has both of these flavors together, so I am sure it would a breeze to put the two juices together for me.

-Grapefruit Mimosa with Raspberries and Mint – Damn Delicious takes a traditional grapefruit mimosa and dresses it up with the optional garnishes of raspberries and mint.
+Grapefruit Mimosa with Raspberries and Mint – Simple take a traditional grapefruit mimosa and dress it up with the optional garnishes of raspberries and mint.
 I think raspberries would make it absolutely delicious.
-She also recommends using freshly squeezed grapefruit juice, which really would make all of the difference.
 Smarty Had a Party uses organic, edible flowers, such as dianthus (make sure they haven’t been sprayed with pesticide) for a garnish, instead of raspberries, and muddles mint in the bottom of the glass before adding the liquids.

 Strawberry Grapefruit Mimosa – In keeping with the berries idea, Serena Bakes Simply From Scratch uses strawberries blended with the grapefruit juice, which with a touch of sugar would help to make this a bit sweeter, like I would like it.
 She also uses a pink moscato champagne, and my favorite, some tequila!
 A Beautiful Mess has a simpler version that is just grapefruit juice, strawberries, and champagne, but she adds a bit of thyme.